altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "FL::The doors, please"
-*Flanagan's hand reached toward another electrical switch* ~This one however, was made of the same black glass~ ~Martha looked and found a handle on the other side of the black glass~ ~She heard the electricity hum alive outside~
+*Flanagan's hand reached toward another electrical switch* ~This one however, was made of the same black glass~ ~Martha looked and found a handle on the other side of door~ ~She heard the electricity hum alive outside~
 *Martha pulled the door shut*
 }